 Your fish may require different antibiotics if no sample is sent for culture and sensitivity testing.
 A detailed history of your fish including what treatments have already been attempted is critical to deciding which antibiotic is best for your situation.

-Severely sick fish, including those with >50% of the gill tissue affected, may require euthanasia.
+Severely sick fish, including those with greater than 50 percent of the gill tissue affected, may require euthanasia.
 It is very hard for fish to recover from such a severe infection.
 If your fish's gills have become infected, it is critical to give them additional oxygen support from an airstone.

 Since it is a secondary invader, your fish system should be assessed for any potential stressors.
-This includes testing your water chemistry, reviewing your fishes' diet, comparing fish compatibility and any recent additions of fish or decor.
+This includes testing your water chemistry, reviewing your fish's diet, comparing fish compatibility, and examining any recent additions of fish or decor.
 If you do not remove the primary cause, your fish will get sick again after finishing treatment.

-It is also critical to keep your fish healthy in a low-stress environment.
-Make sure all fish have plenty of room, a high quality diet and good water chemistry.
+- Eliminate stress: It is also critical to keep your fish healthy in a low-stress environment.
+Make sure all fish have plenty of room to swim, a high-quality diet, and good water chemistry.